balarampratap14/ANSIBLE-Roles/roles/java-role/README.md

-Role Name
+Java Role
 =========

-A brief description of the role goes here.
+This role can be used to install java across the multiple Linux distributions i.e., RedHat, Debian and FreeBSD.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+None.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+All the variables for this role are set in defaults/main.yml.
+These variables are editable depends on Java version user wants to be installed on his systems.
+Different possible options are mentioned for variables thus user can easily edit it and use it.

+Example: usage for Ubuntu systems which are based on 'Debian'

+    #packages variables for Debian distribution
+    #Other Java versions for Debian are following
+    #[java, openjdk-9-jdk, openjdk-11-jdk]

+    Debian_package: openjdk-8-jdk

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+None

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Here is an example to call the role from a playbook.

     - hosts: servers
+      become: true
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: java-role }

 License
 -------